 You can easily determine how your customers are reacting to the content your share.
 If needed, you can change your social media marketing strategy.

-If you are struggling to track results, the tools mentioned below might help:
+If you are struggling to track results for your business’ social media strategy, the tools mentioned below might help:

 #8: Paid Social Ads and Campaigns